AnishShr/perception_squad/README.md

 To save the output files and bags, first a directory need to be created (appologies for this strenuous request).

-Inside the `/perception_squad/src` folder, create a directorY:
+Inside the `/perception_squad/src` folder, create a directory:
 - `bags` where the test_data folder needs to be copied

 After creating the directory, copy the `test_data` folder (or extract)from https://siaroboticsolutions.sharepoint.com/:u:/s/Robot/EZfyh6hzdhhPkoi7R8yrN4IBlX5oab_xKMWEc5FhGorWGA?email=sth.anish%40hotmail.com&e=4%3a5PDsP6&at=9